Who is eligible?

 A Child’s Wish focuses on serving Louisiana children suffering from a life-threatening illness.
-The child must be < 18 years old when the wish is approved.
+The child must be between the ages of 2 - 18 years when the wish is approved.
 Generally, the child must not have had a wish granted already by another organization and they must be a resident of the State of Louisiana.

-Once we are referred the names of a child the following blank forms are forwarded to the coordinating social worker and physician by the Wish Chairperson to be completed by the physician and the parents of the Wish child.
+Once we are notified of a wish candidate, the official Wish Candidate Application is shared by the Wish Chairperson to be completed by the physician and the parents of the Wish child.
 If a social worker is not involved, the paperwork is sent directly to the family.

 Once the completed paperwork is received, the Wish Chairperson discusses each child's disease and condition with one of our advising physicians that serves on our Honorary Board.
 Depending on the level of information received from the Hospital at the time of the referral, our doctors may request additional information from the medical records.
 The family is asked to sign a release form providing our doctor access to the medical records.

-Our doctor’s make a recommendation as to whether the disease and condition of the child are such that, in their medical opinion, the child has an illness that is life threatening age of 18.
-If Dr. Bellard approves the wish from a medical standpoint, the wish-granting process begins.
+Our doctors make a recommendation as to whether the disease and condition of the child are such that, in their medical opinion, the child has an illness that is life threatening.
+If our doctor approves the wish from a medical standpoint, the wish-granting process begins.

-Through the generosity of this community-through donations from individuals, businesses and organizations; through fund-raisers put on by others to benefit A Child's Wish; and sometimes through grants from charitable foundations.
+Our wishes are funded through the generosity of this community via donations from individuals, businesses and organizations; through fundraisers hosted by other organizations to benefit A Child's Wish; and sometimes through grants from charitable foundations.
 A Child's Wish receives no government funds and is not a United Way agency.